 Yep!
 There is an app for everything these days!
 However, I have not tried this app because I love an old-school journal with paper and pen.

-I have heard that many folks really like this one, so I wanted to provide the link in case you would like to give it a try.
+I have heard that many folks like this one, so I wanted to provide the link if you’re going to try it.
 It’s $2.99 per month, which seems affordable, and it has a free 7-day trial.

 Until next time, be well!